Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/pose_library.rst

          In contrast to *Add New* and *Replace Existing* which automatically allocate a pose to an action frame.
       Replace Existing
          Replace an existing pose in the active Pose Library with the current pose of the armature.
-Apply Pose
+Apply Pose (magnifying glass icon)
-   Apply the active pose to the selected pose bones (magnifying glass icon).
+   Apply the active pose to the selected pose bones.
-Sanitize Action
+Sanitize Action (livesaver icon)
-   Makes a action suitable for use as a Pose Library (livesaver icon).
+   Makes a action suitable for use as a Pose Library.
    This is used to convert an Action to a Pose Library.
    A pose is added to the Pose Library for each frame with keyframes.